Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks current API usage and rate limit status, specifying what data it returns (usage counts and remaining quota for Screenshot and Chart Rendering APIs).
-This distinguishes it from sibling action tools like render_chart and screenshot_url.
+The description clearly states the tool checks API usage and rate limit status, listing specific APIs (Screenshot, Chart Rendering).
+It distinguishes itself from sibling tools like render_chart and screenshot_url, which perform different functions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.